Please see International Student Handbook and Information for More information and enrolment details

 Code of Practice

-Peace Experiment has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the Minister of Education.
+Peace Experiment has applied (August 2019) to observe and be bound by the Education (Pastoral Care of International Students) Code of Practice 2016 published by the Minister of Education.
 Copies of the code are available from this institution or from the NZ Ministry of Education website at http://www.minedu.govt.nz.
 Peace Experiment is a signatory to the Code of Practice for International Students

 Health and Travel Insurance